Talking About Suicide to Someone You're Worried About

 Consider saving these numbers in your phone.

 It may not be easy to discuss suicide with someone you care about.
-But an open, meaningful conversation can provide valuable support for a person who's thinking about ending their life.
+But an open, supportive conversation can be a lifeline for a person who's thinking about ending their life.

 When talking with someone about suicide: